Integration for Google BigQuery

 3. Select Google Big Query from the catalog, then enter the Google Big Query page from your data sources list

-4. In the RequestHandling tab, check the Handle this data source in privacy requests checkbox and choose the Integration handling style.
+4. In the RequestHandling tab, check the relevant checkboxes and choose the Integration handling style:

 5. Click "Connect" and follow the on-screen instructions for granting the required permissions.